Best Towns in Ulster County NY:

 Where is Ulster County NY?

-Ulster County NY is located left of the Hudson River in the Hudson Valley region.
+Ulster County NY is located left of the Hudson River in the Hudson Valley region of New York State.

 Many people love Ulster County’s larger towns & cities, most notably New Paltz, Woodstock & Kingston, NY.